 - Protocol Translation: Converting STDIO-based local servers to production-ready remote endpoints

-- Security Control: OAuth wrapping, SSO enforcement, and audit logging for tool invocations
+- Security Control: OAuth brokering, SSO enforcement, and audit logging for tool invocations

 MintMCP's MCP Gateway addresses all three challenges through a managed service that transforms local MCP servers into enterprise-grade infrastructure.
 For teams evaluating gateway options, understanding these foundational requirements helps clarify which platform best fits their deployment needs.